zmilan/midiblocks/README.md

 ```

 ## `window.app`
-The following is available through your dev console:
+The following is available through your browser's dev console:

 ```js
 window.app = {